agreif/pinspot/README.md

   -S        - Ask sudo password before configureing the hosts
               and use use the given sudo password for all given servers.
-              SECURITY WARNING: password is visible with 'ps aux' -m        - List of monitor scripts to execute.
-Comma-separated of more than one.
+              SECURITY WARNING: password is visible with 'ps aux'
-              If given, configuration scripts are not run.
-  -M        - Run all monitor scripts.
-              If given, configuration scripts are not run.
 ```

 Some examples: